sftpgo/docs/docs/oidc.md

 | `redirect_base_url` | Base URL of your SFTPGo instance (e.g., `https://sftpgo.example.com`).
 SFTPGo appends `/web/oidc/redirect` automatically. |
 | `username_field` | ID token claim to map to the SFTPGo username (e.g., `preferred_username`, `email`). |

+### Choosing the username claim

+The `username_field` claim is the identity key: SFTPGo grants access to the account matching its value.
+Choose a claim your Identity Provider guarantees to be **unique and stable** for each identity:

+- `sub` is the claim the OpenID Connect specification itself guarantees to be unique within the issuer and never reassigned.
+Using it means provisioning SFTPGo accounts named after the provider-assigned identifier.
+- `preferred_username` works well when the provider enforces its uniqueness: Keycloak, for example, maps it to the realm username.
+The specification leaves its uniqueness to the provider, so verify your provider's policy.
+Microsoft Entra ID documents this claim as mutable and unsuitable for authorization decisions: use `sub` or the tenant-immutable `oid` instead.
+- `email` works well when the provider guarantees it is verified and unique.
+SFTPGo does not check the `email_verified` claim, so this guarantee must come from the Identity Provider.

+:warning: A claim value shared by two identities, or reassigned to a new person (e.g., a recycled email address or User Principal Name), grants access to the SFTPGo account mapped to that value.
+Choose a claim users are unable to set for themselves.

 ### Role mapping

 SFTPGo needs to determine whether an authenticated user should access the WebAdmin (as an admin) or the WebClient (as a user).
 There are two approaches: